Voxelum/minecraft-launcher-core-node/packages/user/README.md

 const msAccessToken: string; // the access token you got from msal

-const { xstsResponse, xboxGameProfile } = await authenticator.acquireXBoxToken(msAccessToken);
+const { liveXstsResponse, minecraftXstsResponse } = await authenticator.acquireXBoxToken(msAccessToken);

-// xboxGameProfile contains the xbox user avatar and name.
+// You can use liveXstsResponse to get the xbox user avatar and name. const const xboxGameProfile = await authenticator.getXboxGameProfile(xstsResponse.DisplayClaims.xui[0].xid, xstsResponse.DisplayClaims.xui[0].uhs, liveXstsResponse.Token);

-// you can use the xstsResponse to get the minecraft access token const mcResponse = await authenticator.loginMinecraftWithXBox(xstsResponse.DisplayClaims.xui[0].uhs, xstsResponse.Token);
+// you can use the xstsResponse to get the minecraft access token const mcResponse = await authenticator.loginMinecraftWithXBox(minecraftXstsResponse.DisplayClaims.xui[0].uhs, minecraftXstsResponse.Token);

 // the accessToken is the common minecraft token we want! const accessToken: string = mcResponse.access_token;